-- Students will pre-register on the internet once made their academic counseling (will select courses and sections for the following semester) in their department during the dates set for this purpose in the Academic Calendar. - Newly admitted students will receive a PIN (password) to gain access for pre-register to internet registration. - During the second semester every student must also fill the section related to the Buckley Law that is sent to the email during this process.
+- Students will select the courses and sections for the following semester online once made their academic counseling during the dates set for this purpose in the Academic Calendar. - Newly admitted students will receive a PIN (password) to gain access for pre-register to internet registration.

+- During the second semester every student must also fill the section related to the Buckley Law that is sent to the email during this process.
 Any changes to the information on this form may be made at the Registrar's Office. - Students who do not pre-register must request their courses in each of the corresponding academic departments on the day assigned.
 They must pay their tuition and fees at the Bursar's Office.